Kevin Moreton

-Kevin Moreton (born 19 January 1959) is an English actor, best known for his portrayal of Kevin Marsh in Coronation Street, the British prime-time soap opera set in the fictional town of Weatherfield, made by Granada Television (now ITV Studios).
+Kevin Moreton (born 19 January 1959) is an English actor, best known for his portrayal of 'Sam' in the Granada Television drama of the same name.
+He also appeared in Coronation Street as 'Kevin Marsh'.
 He was a popular British child actor during the 1970s and appeared in many roles.

 Early life

 Moreton was born in 1959 in Hemsworth, a small mining town in the West Riding of Yorkshire, England.
 He was brought up and lived in a small village named Carleton, in Pontefract and attended his local school, at the time known as Pontefract Boys' School, now named Carleton Community High School.
 He was put forward and selected for his first TV role by his school drama teacher, Trevor Lunn, who had past contacts in the industry.
 One of the adult actors and one of the child actors from The Flaxton Boys also came from the same school in Carleton.